testem/testem/README.md

 ### Continuous Integration Mode

-To use Testem for continuous integration you'd use its `ci` command
+To use Testem for continuous integration you'd do

     testem ci